fubar2/toolfactory-galaxy-server/README.md

 1. A working copy of the ToolFactory - a form driven code generator to make new Galaxy tools from scripts
 2. A container that does post-install adjustment of the docker-compose to add the ToolFactory flavour.
 It runs planemo, to test tools, returning the planemo test reports, log and updated archive to the user's current history.
+3. A history containing 14 demonstration tool generation jobs to rerun and build on.
+Samples use bash, python, perl (yes, even perl.
+Galaxy is a very welcoming community..), Rscript and for more discerning users, prolog and lisp.
+Any scriptable language in Conda should work.
-3. A warning that it would be extraordinarily unwise to ever expose this appliance anywhere on the public internet.
+4. A warning that it would be extraordinarily unwise to ever expose this appliance anywhere on the public internet.
 Please, just don't.
 Read on to learn why.

-## Depends upon
+## Depends on docker-galaxy-stable

 This is a flavour of the docker-compose infrastructure copied from https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
 Respect.
-A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours.
+A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including
+(untested) cluster and other deployment options.
+The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who need a their own pop-up desktop server for learning how Galaxy works, building new tools, and combining them with interactive environments and with toolshed tools to do real work, potentially at scale.

 ## WARNING!

-**This appliance has been configured to "work around" some of Galaxy's normally very strict job runner isolation features**
+**This appliance has been configured to "work around" some of Galaxy's strict job-runner isolation features**

 Users are advised **not to run it on any server accessible from the public internet and potential miscreants**.
-It is safe to run on a normally secured Linux laptop or desktop.
+It is safe to run on a normally secured Linux laptop or desktop that is not accessible from any remote network.
 It runs as a set of Docker containers, so it is secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.
-The rpyc remote procedure call server and calling client code are described below.
+The included rpyc remote procedure call server and calling client code are described below.